bmxdemo/bmxproject/logbook/postings/20170407_beam_fft/index.md

 we use.
 However, it shows that spilloever is ~-30 dB at >45 degree zenith angles, so we cannot naively apply the HFSS beam to calculate interferometer fringing from sources at these angles.
-We currently plan to make the flat sky approximation and use only the main beam down to -30 dB or so, so this will be not be a problem for now, and possibly forever.
+We currently plan to make the flat sky approximation and use only the main beam (down to -30 dB or so), so this will be not be a problem for now,  possibly forever.

 Future work: compute the beam as a function of frequency in HFSS and input into